 Astral Filipe ($75)

-Complete with removable extra straps (so your shoes don’t ditch you when you head upstream), and sticky rubber outsole for good traction, these are super lightweight for an easy switch during the day.
+Complete with removable extra straps (so your shoes don’t ditch you when you head upstream), and a sticky rubber outsole for good traction, these are super lightweight for an easy switch during the day.
 Definitely adventure friendly.

 Atral Rosa ($75)